Red Lodge, Suffolk

 Red Lodge is a village and civil parish situated in rural Suffolk, England, between Mildenhall and Newmarket, and very close to the A11 and A14 roads.

 The village

 Red Lodge is a growing community administered by West Suffolk Council.
 It has new homes from a variety of building companies centred on the Kings Warren development at the northern end of the village.
 Currently, community facilities include an Ecumenical church, village hall and venue (known as the Millennium Centre), a sports pavilion with tennis courts, a five-a-side football pitch and allotments.
 A new school opened in September 2012 and the new village centre which opened in 2014 has a convenience store, fish and chip shop, kebab shop, pharmacy, hair dressers and estate agents.
-The Red Lodge Steakhouse Restaurant and Pub recently opened its doors too after an extensive refurbishment of the original pub building which is the oldest recorded building in the village.

 History of the community

 The village dates back to 1926 when the first houses were built, although the pub, Red Lodge Inn, is far older, having been recorded on a map of the site in 1885.
 It is thought to be a former hunting lodge dating back to the 17th century.
 The area where most of the new housing is situated was formerly a rabbit warren attached to Freckenham Manor lands, with a history dating back to the 13th century.
 Red Lodge became a civil parish in 1987, having previously been part of Freckenham parish.